JunyiZhao720/Hex/README.md

    - Another problem is how to do steps with copies
    - Constructoring each one using an additional class is expensive

-   - Player should be an independent class and HexEngine only cares board not player
+   - Player should be an independent class and HexEngine only cares state not player
    - Player is responsible for its AI algorithm
    - Color information is stored in player and HexEngine should not use color as flags
    - Monte Carlo should have an independent BFS algorithm which doesn't mess with the main one used by HexEngine